BenZed/benzed-ts/packages/presenter/markdown/01-prelude.md

 <!-- @CenterHeader -->
 # GEARS

 <!-- @Prompt -->
-Okay so, Gears.
-The reason I failed to deliver on the first, was because I was building it in a manner I thought would look fantastic on a resume.
+I was attempting to build it in a manner I thought would look fantastic on a resume.

 <!-- @Prompt -->
-Other than Scribbles and Ink, of which are code bases I am not proud of, and the current version of Gears, which is a code base that I am not proud of, I have very little to show for this 11 years of experience that I supposedly have.
+Other than Scribbles and Ink, of which are code bases I am not proud of, and the current version of Gears, which is a code base that I am not proud of, I have very little to show for this 11 years of experience that I allegedly have.
 One of my packages on GitHub has 150 stars, that’s about it.

 <!-- @Prompt -->
 I really wanted to leave you with something that works for you, because I know what your needs are, and I have a fantastic model for how this software should work, which I am going to share with you along with obviously everything that I have written.
 But also, the fact that I had built software that an animation company was currently using to run their pipeline?
 That’s going to look fantastic on a resume.
 Also, the possibility of it being an enterprise piece of software?
 I’m highly incentivized.